Surgeons consult with patients and operate on people to treat and manage disease and injuries.

-- Symmes, G, communications manager, Medical Council of New Zealand, Careers New Zealand interview, February 2013.
+- Symmes, G, communications manager, Medical Council of New Zealand, Careers Directorate - Tertiary Education Commission interview, October 2017.

 Progression and specialisations

 Surgeons may progress to teach students and trainee surgeons at larger hospitals.
-Surgeons can also become clinical directors, combining an administrative role with a surgical role.
+Surgeons can also become clinical directors, combining an administrative role with a surgical one.

 Surgeons can specialise in a number of roles including: